| What types of stone are

 What do you

-do to get the stones that color?
 Answer: The color you see in the sculpture is

 actually the natural color of the minerals in that rock.
 There can